Ritabanm/Demos/README.md

-# Demos
+# To-Do
-Demo projects testing
+To-do app using react.